joshstruggles/dsc-phase-1-project-v2-4/README.md

 ## Average ROI percentage by genre:

-* Horror films have a 5421.27% ROI with an intial investment of \\$10.5 million and a worldwide gross of $116 million
+* Horror films have a 5421.27% ROI with an intial investment of $10.5 million and a worldwide gross of $116 million

-* News films have a 5336.59% ROI with a initial investment of \\$1 million and a worldwide gross of $53.3 million
+* News films have a 5336.59% ROI with a initial investment of $1 million and a worldwide gross of $53.3 million

-* Sci-fi films have a 5230.71% ROI with an initial investment of \\$18 million and a worldwide gross of $167 million
+* Sci-fi films have a 5230.71% ROI with an initial investment of $18 million and a worldwide gross of $167 million

-* Mystery films have a 5067% ROI with an initial investment of \\$12 million and a worldwide gross of $152 million
+* Mystery films have a 5067% ROI with an initial investment of $12 million and a worldwide gross of $152 million

-* Action films have a 4153% ROi with an initial investment of \\$27 million and a worldwide gross of $268 million
+* Action films have a 4153% ROI with an initial investment of $27 million and a worldwide gross of $268 million

 ## What film genre is the most highly rated?